 Things we need to know:

-Life Insurance for people with a vitamin B12 or folate anaemia should be available at standard terms with many insurers.
-Insurance providers that you approach will want to know if you have regular health checks with your GP, whether you have experienced any recent symptoms, if the condition is under control and what medications are in use.
+Life Insurance for people with a vitamin B12 (or folate anaemia) should be available at standard terms with many insurers.
+Insurance providers that you approach will want to know if you have regular health checks with your GP, whether you have experienced any recent symptoms, if the vitamin B12 anaemia is under control and what medications are in use.

-Critical Illness Cover for those with vitamin B12 or folate anaemia may be available at standard terms with some insurance providers.
-The insurer will want to know what symptoms are caused by the condition, any treatments that are in use and if you are regularly monitored by your GP.
-Depending upon the severity of the condition terms for Critical Illness Cover may be offered at standard or non-standard terms (small premium increase).
+Critical Illness Cover for those with vitamin B12, or folate anaemia, may be available at standard terms with some insurance providers.
+The insurer will want to know what symptoms are caused by the anaemia, any treatments that are in use and if you are regularly monitored by your GP.
+Depending upon the severity of the condition terms for Critical Illness Cover may be offered at standard or non-standard terms (premium increase).

-Income Protection for people with vitamin B12 or folate anaemia that is well under control may be available at normal terms with some insurers.
-The insurer that you approach will be particularly interested in whether or not the condition has caused you to have any time off work.
-It is possible that the insurance provider may ask to view a report from your GP to establish how the condition affects your health.
-Where Income Protection is available the policy acceptance terms will either be at standard or special terms (small premium increase).
+Income Protection for people with vitamin B12 anaemia that is well under control, may be available at normal terms with some insurers.
+The insurer that you approach will be particularly interested in whether or not the anaemia has caused you to have any time off work.
+It is possible that the insurance provider may ask to view a report from your GP to establish how the vitamin B12 deficiency affects your health.
+Where Income Protection is available the policy acceptance terms will either be at standard or special terms (premium increase).

 Some potential problems experienced by individuals who have vitamin B12 or folate anaemia include: